bitcoin-s/bitcoin-s-ts/oracle-electron-ts/README.md

 ## Notes

-The packaged instance of appServer runs off of ~/.bitcoin-s/bitcoin-s.conf.
-Values in proxy-config.json locally will need to match values set in the conf prior to building, specifically: serverPassword, walletServerUrl, and walletServerWs.
+The packaged instance of oracleServer runs off of ~/.bitcoin-s/bitcoin-s.conf.
+Values in proxy-config.json locally will need to match values set in the conf prior to building, specifically: serverPassword and oracleServerUrl.